 A Guide to ADA Compliance for Restaurants

+Clear walkways and stairs are convenient for pedestrians — they ensure safe and comfortable access.
 All customers and employees have the right to suitable access to public spaces.
-As such, the Americans with Disabilities Act enabled regulations that offer guidelines to help restaurants and other establishments accommodate disabled patrons and staff.
+As such, the Americans with Disabilities Act (ADA) enabled regulations that offer guidelines to help restaurants and other establishments accommodate disabled patrons and staff.
 Restaurant ADA compliance guidelines are a resource for business owners, landlords and architects who aim to make accessibility a priority in their construction, buildings and properties.

 What Is ADA Compliance, and Why Is It Essential for Restaurants?